tamn0310/eShopSolution/README.md

-# eShopSolution
-EShopSolution using .NET core 3.1
+#THIS IS PROJECT WITH .NET CORE 3.1
+- Coded by KaiKai
+##IS A PROJECT LEARNING